Rokkit-exe/rokkit/README.md

 # Rokkit

-A simple bash CLI tool for backing up and managing your dotfiles.
+A simple bash CLI tool for backing up and managing your dotfiles and system packages.

 ## Features

 - Backup dotfiles and directories to a centralized location
 - Restore dotfiles from backup to your system
+- Install packages from a package list using yay
-- Simple configuration via `dotfiles.conf`
+- Simple configuration via `dotfiles.conf` and `packages.conf`
 - Color-coded output with success/warning/error messages
 - Automatic directory structure preservation
 - Safety confirmation before restore operations